-To the members of Cmi limited
+To the Members of CMI LIMITED

 Report on the Audit of the Standalone Financial Statements

-We have audited the financial statements of CMI LIMITED ("the Company")which comprise the balance sheet as at 31stmarch2019 Profitand thestatementLoss(including other comprehensive income) Statement of Changes in Equity and statementof cash flows for year then ended and notes to the financial statements including asummary of significant accounting policies other explanatory information.
+We have audited the financial statements of CMI LIMITED ("the Company")which comprise the balance sheet as at 31st March 2020 and the statement of Profit andLoss(including other comprehensive income) Statement of Changes in Equity and statementof cash flows for the year then ended and notes to the financial statements including asummary of significant accoun ng policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsfinancial statements give the information required the Act in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India of the state of affairs of Company as at 31st March 2019 itsprofit/loss (including other comprehensive income) changes in equity and its cash flowsfor the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accoun ngprinciples generally accepted in India of the state of a airs of the Company as at 31stMarch 2020 its profit/loss (including other comprehensive income) changes in equity andits cash flows for the year ended on that date.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibili es for the Audit of theFinancial Statements section of our report.
-Weare independent of Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India together with the ethical requirements that are relevantto our audit of the financialstatements under the provisions of the Companies Act 2013and the Rules thereunder and we have fulfi lled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
-We believe that the auditevidence we have obtained is sufficient and appropriate to provide a basis for ouropinion.
+We are independent of the Company inaccordance with the Code of Ethics issued by the Ins tute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of the fifinancial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfi lled our other ethical responsibili es in accordance withthese requirements and the Code of Ethics.
+We believe that the audit evidence we haveobtained is su cient and appropriate to provide a basis for our opinion.

 If based on the work we have performed we conclude that there is a materialmisstatement of this other information we are required to report that fact.
 We havenothing to report in this regard.

-Key Audit matter
+Key Audit Ma er

 |The key audit matter ||How the matter was addressed in our audit |

-| || In understanding and evaluating management's judgements we even considered third party advice Received by the Company wherever applicable the Status of recent and current tax assessments and Enquiries the outcome of previous claims judgmental Positions taken in tax returns and developments in the Tax environment. |
+| || In understanding and evaluating management's judgements we even considered third party advice received by the Company wherever applicable the status of recent and current tax assessments and enquiries the outcome of previous claims judgmental posi ons taken in tax returns and developments in the tax environment. |

 The Company's management and Board of Directors are responsible for the otherinformation.
 The other information comprises the information included in the Company'sannual report but does not include the financial statements and our auditors' reportthereon.

-Our opinion on the standalone financial statements does we do not express notcover theother information any form of assurance conclusion thereon.
+Our opinion on the standalone financial statements does not cover the other informationand we do not express any form of assurance conclusion thereon.

-In connectionwith our audit of the standalone financial statements our responsibilityis to read the other information and in doing so consider whether the other informationis materially inconsistent with the standalone financial statements or our knowledgeobtained in the audit or otherwise appears to be materially misstated.
+In connec on with our audit of the standalone financial statements our responsibilityis to read the other information and in doing so consider whether the other informationis materially inconsistent with the standalone financial statements or our knowledgeobtained in the audit or otherwise appears to be materially misstated.
 If based on thework we have performed we conclude that there is a material misstatement of this otherinformation we are required to report that fact.
 We have nothing to report in thisregard.

-The Company's Board of Directors is responsible for the matters stated in section134(5)of the Companies Act of these 2013 ("the Act") with respect to thepreparation financial statements that give a true and fair view of the financial positionperformance and cash flows of the Company in accordance with the accounting generallyaccepted in India including the accounting Standards specified under section133 of the Act.
-This responsibility also includes maintenance of adequate accounting the Act forsafeguarding of the assets of the Company and for preventing and detectingfrauds and otherirregularities; selection and application of appropriate accounting are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the financialstatements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.
+The Company's Board of Directors is responsible for the ma ers stated in section 134(5)of the Companies Act 2013 ("the Act") with respect to the prepara on of thesefinancial statements that give a true and fair view of the financial posi on financialperformance and cash flows of the Company in accordance with the accoun ng principlesgenerally accepted in India including the accounting Standards specified under section133 of the Act.
+This responsibility also includes maintenance of adequate accoun ngrecords in accordance with the provisions of the Act for safeguarding of the assets of theCompany and for preven ng and detec ng frauds and other irregulari es; selection andapplication of appropriate accounting policies; making judgments and estimates that arereasonable and prudent; and design implementa on and maintenance of adequate internalfinancial controls that were opera ng e ec vely for ensuring the accuracy andcompleteness of the accoun ng records relevant to the prepara on and presenta on of thefinancial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

-In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accoun ng unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.
+In preparing the financial statements management is responsible for assessing theCompany's ability to con nue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accoun ng unless managementeither intends to liquidate the Company or to cease opera ons or has no realis c alternave but to do so.

 Those Board of Directors are also responsible for overseeing the Company's financialreporting process.

-For the Audit of the Auditor's Responsibilities Financial Statements
+Auditor's Responsibilities for the Audit of the Financial Statements

-Reasonable assurance is a high levelof assurance but is not a guarantee that an auditconducted in accordance with SAs willalways detect a material misstatement when itexists.
-Misstatements can arise from fraudor error and are considered material ifindividually or in the aggregate they couldreasonably be expected to influence theeconomic decisions of users taken on the basis ofthese financial statements.
+Our objec ves are to obtain reasonable assurance about whether the financial statementsas a whole are free from material misstatement whether due to fraud or error and toissue an auditor's report that includes our opinion.
+Reasonable assurance is a high levelof assurance but is not a guarantee that an audit conducted in accordance with SAs willalways detect a material misstatement when it exists.
+Misstatements can arise from fraudor error and are considered material if individually or in the aggregate they couldreasonably be expected to influence the economic decisions of users taken on the basis ofthese financial statements.

-Of the financial statements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient andappropriate to provide a basis for our opinion.Theriskofnotdetectinga materialmisstatement resulting from fraud is higher than for one resul ng from error as fraudmay involve collusion forgery intentional omissions misrepresentations or the overrideof internal control.
-Principles
+Iden fy and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is su cient and appropriate to provide abasis for our opinion.
+The risk of not detec ng a material misstatement resul ng fromfraud is higher than for one resul ng from error as fraud may involve collusion forgeryinten onal omissions misrepresenta ons or the override of internal control.

-Obtain an understanding of internal control relevant to the audit in order to designaudit procedures that are appropriate in the circumstances.
-Under section 143(3)(i)of theCompanies Act 2013 we are also records in accordance with the provisions of responsiblefor expressing our opinion on whetherthe company has adequate internal financial controlssystem in place and the operating effectiveness of policies; making judgments andestimates that such controls.
+Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
+Under section 143(3)(i)of the Companies Act 2013 we are also responsible for expressing our opinion on whetherthe company has adequate internal financial controls system in place and the opera ng e ecveness of such controls.

-Evaluate the appropriateness of accounting policies used and the reasonablenessof accoun ng es mates and related disclosures made by management.
+Evaluate the appropriateness of accoun ng policies used and the reasonablenessof accoun ng es mates and related disclosures made by management.

-Report on other legal and Regulatory Requirements
+Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section 143 of the CompaniesAct 2013 we give ofsection in the Annexure A' a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in the Annexure A' a statement on the ma ersspecifi ed in paragraphs 3 and 4 of the Order to the extent applicable.

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-C) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account.
+c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account.

-D) In our opinion the aforesaid financial statements comply with the AccountingStandards specified theplannedscopeand the Act read with Rule 7 of the Companies auditfindings (Accounts) Rules 2014.deficiencies in internal control that we
+d) In our opinion the aforesaid financial statements comply with the Accoun ngStandards specified under Sec on 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.

-e) On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2019 from being appointed as a director in terms of Section164 (2) of the Act.
+e) On the basis of the wri en representa ons received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of Sec on164 (2) of the Act.

-B) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+B) With respect to the other ma ers to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-Iii.
-There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.
+iii.
+There were no amounts which were required to be transferred to the Investor Educaon and Protec on Fund by the Company.